-These presentations were well received and were attended by hundreds of individuals in total.
-The Commission expects to continue its training efforts for calendar year 2018.
-It is the belief that anywhere between 1,000 and 5,000 individuals will have the opportunity to attend and participate in various educational/training programs as a result of the Commission's outreach efforts.
-Individuals seeking training by the Commission can do so by submitting a written request to the Commission or by submitting the Training Request Form available on the Commission's website at www.ethics. pa.gov.
+These presentations were all well received and attended by hundreds of individuals in total.
+The Commission expects to continue its training efforts for calendar year 2019.
+It is estimated that between 1,000 and 5,000 individuals will have the opportunity to attend and participate in various educational/training programs as a result of the Commission's outreach efforts.
+Individuals seeking training by the Commission can do so by submitting a written request to the Commission, or by submitting the Training Request Form available on the Commission's website at www.ethics.pa.gov.